AKStine/dKDesign-portfolio/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: >-
-        Book a discovery call with me and let's start building your brand's future.
+      text: Book a discovery call with me and
       color: text-dark
       type: TitleBlock
     subtitle: A legend in the making